sourcebots/srcomp-cli/docs/commands/add-delay.rst

 Alternatively, you can specify ``current match`` in order to have the delay inserted at the start of the current match slot.

-.. note:: Parsed times are always interpretted in the local system timezone,
+.. note:: Parsed times are always interpreted in the local system timezone,
           rather than the compstate's configured timezone.